-Inspired in part by Heath Ledger‘s preparation to play the role of the Joker, this 27-minute film tells the story of Kingsley Bell, a Hollywood actor who isolates himself in a hotel room for six weeks to prepare to play a psychotic comic book villain in an upcoming blockbuster film.
+Inspired by Heath Ledger‘s preparation to play the role of the Joker, this short film tells the story of Kingsley Bell, a Hollywood actor who isolates himself in a hotel room for six weeks to prepare to play a psychotic comic book villain in an upcoming blockbuster film.

 The film follows the psychologically intense journey of an artist navigating his own self doubt and creative frustration, to ultimately emerge with a career-defining performance.